Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Review of Landau-Lifshitz-Gilbert-Slonczewski equations

+There is a wealth of literature studying the dynamics of related Landau-Lifschitz models with and without damping and axial symmetry and including effects other than spin-torque interaction and as general reference we mention the book \cite{BMS:08} as well as the review article \cite{Lakshmanan:11}.
+More specifically, spatially non-trivial states and their stabililty have been considered in \cite{KNML:05}, where the spin-torque part of the effective field is replaced by a demagnetization term solving Maxwell's equation.
+Also coupled nano-oscillators of LLGS type have been considered widely, e.g. recently in \cite{Shaffer,SCL:15}.
+Recently, for a situation without axial symmetry, Turing patterns of spin states have been numerically found in \cite{LCC:14}.

-\paragraph{Extensions and related work.} Non-symmetric variants of our equation \eqref{e:llg} have been used e.g. in the description of the field driven motion of a flat domain wall connecting antipodal steady states $m_3 = \pm 1$ as $x_1 \to \pm \infty$.
+Non-symmetric variants of our equation \eqref{e:llg} have been used e.g. in the description of the field driven motion of a flat domain wall connecting antipodal steady states $m_3 = \pm 1$ as $x_1 \to \pm \infty$.
 A prototypical situation is the field driven motion of a flat Bloch wall in an uniaxial the bulk magnet governed by

 In this case $\mu_1>0> \mu_3$, where $\mu_1$ corresponds to stray-field and $\mu_3$ to crystalline anisotropy.
 Explicit traveling wave solutions were obtained in unpublished work by Walker, see e.g. \cite{Hubert_Schaefer}, and reveal interesting effects such as the existence of a terminal velocity (called Walker velocity) and the notion of an effective wall mass.
 A mathematical account on Walker's explicit solutions and investigations on their stability, possible extensions to finite layers and curved walls can be found e.g. in \cite{Carbou:10, Melcher:04, Podio_Tomassetti:04}.
 Observe that our axially symmetric model is obtained in the limit $\mu_1 \searrow 0$.
 On the other hand, the singular limit $\mu_3 \to + \infty$ leads to trajectories confined to the $\{m_3=0\}$ plane (equator map), and can be interpreted as a thin-film limit.
 In suitable parameter regimes it can be shown that the limit equation is a dissipative wave equation governing the motion of N\'eel walls \cite{Capella:07, Melcher:03, Melcher:10}.